arkime/arkime/CODE_OF_CONDUCT.md

 * **Don't disrupt.** Sustained disruptions in a discussion.
 * **Let us help.** Refusal to assist the Response Team to resolve an issue in the community.

 We do not list all forms of harassment, nor imply some forms of harassment are not worthy of action.
 Any participant who *feels* harassed or *observes* harassment, should report the incident.
-Victim of harassment should not address grievances in the public forum, as this often intensifies the problem.
+Victims of harassment should not address grievances in the public forum, as this often intensifies the problem.
 Report it, and let us address it off-line.

 ### Reporting Issues
 If you experience or witness misconduct, or have any other concerns about the conduct of members of this project, please report it by contacting our Response Team at opensource-conduct@verizonmedia.com who will handle your report with discretion.
 Your report should include: